Latest News and Information

 This is an update on the current status of the Isle of Mull and getting there.

-Driving around the island has also become a bit more challenging as there are now many quite large Motor Homes visiting the island.
-This has put a strain on both road usage and parking places and the fact that the island mainly has narrow single track roads obviously leads to difficulties.
+There are now many quite large motorhomes visiting the island.
+This has put a strain on both road usage and parking places.

 Actually reaching the Isle of Mull can be problematic.

 Caledonian MacBrayne have been extremely busy since the advent of R.E.T.
 (Cheaper fares)